daisuke8000/grass-fireworks/README.md

 | 4 | 16-29 | On Fire | 5 continuous fireworks |
 | 5 | 30+ | Legendary | 9 fireworks with special effects |

+## Private Repositories

+This tool uses the same data as GitHub's contribution graph.

+- **Default**: Only public repository contributions are counted
+- **Include private contributions**: Enable in GitHub Settings → Profile → "Include private contributions on my profile"

+When enabled, only the **commit count** is retrieved - repository names and commit details remain private.

 ## API

 ### GET /api/fireworks